mulderp/mulderp.github.com/_posts/2015-03-31-an-arduino-sketch-from-scratch.md

 # Compile a Blink sketch

 Learning the secrets of compilers and build tools takes some practice.
-Let's walk through a simplified build cycle to get you more familiar the the GCC tools.
+Let's walk through a simplified build cycle to get you more familiar with the GCC tools.

 Imagine this `blink.ino` Arduino sketch: